Professors Artigue, Coronell, Hariri, D. Henthorn, K. Henthorn, McClellan, Nolte, Sauer, and Serbezov.

-CHE 200 Career Preparation I 0L-0C F Pre: sophomore standing in Chemical Engineering
+CHE 200 Career Preparation I 1R-0L-0C F Pre: sophomore standing in Chemical Engineering

-An introduction to engineering calculations, the use of common process variables, and conservation and accounting of extensive properties - mass, energy, charge, linear momentum - as a common framework for engineering analysis and modeling.
-Applications of conservation of mass and energy in analysis of chemical engineering processes will be addressed including recycle, bypass and multi-stream processes.
+An introduction to engineering calculations, the use of common process variables, and conservation and accounting of extensive properties as a common framework for engineering analysis and modeling.
+Applications of conservation of mass and energy in the analysis of non-reactive chemical engineering processes will be addressed.
 There will be an introduction to equipment, flowcharts, techniques and methodologies used by practicing chemical engineers.
-The use of computer software, especially spreadsheets, will be integrated into the course.

 CHE 202 Basic Chemical Process Calculations 4R-0L-4C W Pre: CHE 201

-Applications of the principles of conservation of mass and energy to reactive, multiphase, and transient systems.
 The course continues to develop concepts from CHE 201 and provides a more extensive treatment of energy balances.
+Applications of the principles of conservation of mass and energy to reactive and transient systems will also be addressed.